Ahmad Rahami charged with four counts in federal court

 A notebook found on Rahami contains ramblings about terrorists

-In the journal police found on Rahami following the shootout, he declared that “the sounds of bombs will be heard in the streets” and praised “Brother Osama Bin Laden,” authorities said.
+The suspect in Saturday’s bombings in New York and New Jersey declared that “the sounds of bombs will be heard in the streets” and praised “Brother Osama Bin Laden” in a journal found on him when he was arrested, authorities said.

 Ahmad Rahami was charged Tuesday with four counts in federal court in connection with an explosion in Manhattan’s Chelsea neighborhood and an unexploded pressure cooker found nearby.